Skip to main content

 Why is Binance closing accounts?
 Which countries are supported or banned from using the Binance exchange?
 And what are the alternatives?
 Let’s find out!

 While Binance doesn’t have a detailed list of supported nations, it does have a list of specific features allowed for certain countries.
-For instance, the exchange has a list of countries it supports for crypto to fiat withdrawals.
+For instance, the exchange lists countries it supports for crypto to fiat withdrawals.
 This includes the UK, Belgium, France, Germany, Italy, and others.

-Finally, in May 2022, France has become the first big European nation to grant Binance (“BINANCE France SAS”) as a Digital Asset Service Provider (DASP) registered by the Autorité des marchés financiers (AMF) with the approval of the Autorité de Contrôle Prudentiel et de Résolution (ACPR).
-You can this information here (AMF website).
+Finally, in May 2022, France became the first big European nation to grant Binance (“BINANCE France SAS”) as a Digital Asset Service Provider (DASP) registered by the Autorité des marchés financiers (AMF) with the approval of the Autorité de Contrôle Prudentiel et de Résolution (ACPR).
+You can find this information here (AMF website).

 Many users have reported that Binance closed their accounts because they reside in one of their unsupported countries – including users from Serbia, Bosnia, Iran, Myanmar, among other countries.